For our ‘Tips on Tuesday’ feature today we’re going to share our fifth post on the Baking Equipment In Kenya Explained Series.

 3. Kitchen Scale

 In baking, using cup measurements at home is easier and low-cost.
 However, measuring by weight is more accurate and some recipes may have weight measures (e.g. 250gms) instead of volume (e.g. 1/2 cup flour).
 A simple kitchen scale is very useful for accuracy and very helpful.
-You can get a spring scale, they are much more economical and easily available in major supermarkets in Kenya.
-They range from Kshs.
-1,200 to 3,500 based on quality and brand.
+You can get a spring scale, they are much more economical, though they are not very durable.

-You can also get a digital kitchen scale; they are also easily found in supermarkets and are very easy to use.
+The best option is to get a digital kitchen scale; they are also easily found in supermarkets and are very easy to use.
 They range from Kshs.
-1,300 to 3,500 based on brand and quality.
+800 to 5,000 based on brand and quality.
+You can get from Cake supplies shops such as Topserve Ltd.

 |Kitchen Digital Scale|